mDemianchuk/ds-lecture-maven/maven.markdown

 Unlike build automation tools widely used before like [Apache Ant](#apache-ant), Maven follows conventions for the build process, so users need to write only non-default configurations.
 Its core is represented by an XML file that describes the software project, the dependencies on other external libraries or APIs, the order in which the project is built, custom directories, and necessary plugins.
 It comes with a set of default tasks such as compilation of the source code and its packaging into artifacts.

 ### Maven Key Advantages
 - **Easy project setup:** With Maven, users have an ability to create a project from a template (also known as an archetype).
-It reduces an overhead with manual configuration of a project and eliminates human error.
+It reduces overhead with manual configuration of a project and eliminates human error.

 - **Extensibility:** With Maven, users have an ability to easily write plugins in Java or scripting languages.

 - **Dependency management:** Maven is capable of automatic updating, downloading, and validating the compatibility of the dependencies, as well as reporting the dependency closures (also known as transitive dependencies).

-- **Isolation between project dependencies and plugins:** In Maven project, the dependencies and plugins are retrieved from separate repositories, which reduces the number of conflicts when plugins require additional dependencies.
+- **Isolation between project dependencies and plugins:** In a Maven project, the dependencies and plugins are retrieved from separate repositories, which reduces the number of conflicts when plugins require additional dependencies.

 - **Central repository system:** Maven can either load the project dependencies from the local or remote central repository, such as [Maven Central](https://search.maven.org/classic/).
 It allows users of Maven to reuse JARs across projects and encourages communication between projects to ensure that issues with backward compatibility are dealt with.